Paevjc/Sales-Analysis/README.md

 # Sales-Analysis
-Sales analysis on retail dataset using machine learning frameworks.
-This project was done under DAC Internal Projects 2023
+Sales analysis on retail dataset using machine learning _mallgorithms_.